-I called up my favorite local spot and asked them if I could buy a 1/4 cup of their homemade yellow curry paste.
-They were happy to package it up for me and it is much better than the store bought version.
-If you have the ingredients on hand, it’s always great to make it yourself.
+I called up my favorite local spot and asked them if I could buy a ¼ cup of their homemade yellow curry paste.
+They were happy to package it up for me and it is much better than the store-bought version.
+If you have the ingredients on hand, you can definitely make your own.
 This soup makes a nutrient-dense, healthy wintertime meal.

 *Adapted from Martha Stewart Living